dynafense/slt_june_2022/README.md

 ## D. Linux (RHEL-based distributions): Steps to install nmap on your laptop

 DNF is the default package manager in RHEL-based distributions; for example CENTOS, Fedora Red Hat Enterprise Linux.
+YUM is no longer the default package manager also its commands are still usable in RHEL 8/9.

 1. Update the yum repository `sudo dnf update`
 2. Install nmap  `sudo dnf install nmap`
-3. Start a terminal session and type `nmap` The following messages should appear
+3. Start a terminal session and type `nmap` The following messages should appear:
 ```
 Nmap 7.xx ( https://nmap.org )
 Usage: nmap [Scan Type(s)] [Options] {target specification}